 All medicines should be kept where young children cannot reach them.

-have passed their expiry date, please return them to your pharmacist.
+their expiry date, please return them to your pharmacist.

-proof container composed of hard plastic or glass.
+composed of hard plastic or glass.

 Ask your doctor, diabetes nurse or pharmacist where you can dispose of the container